HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/thread_sensortag.md

 {{<faq>}}
 Does this Thread SensorTag support MQTT ?
 <--->
-At the moment, a firmware is in preparation that support MQTT-SN which needs an MQTT-SN gateway to connect it to an MQTT broquer.
-Mode details in the [MQTT Sensors Node](/docs/networks/thread/#mqtt-sensors-node)
+A first firmware was tested with MQTT-SN [MQTT Sensors Node](/docs/networks/thread/#mqtt-sensors-node), but given that it used the nRF SDK and not Zephyr, development was discontinued.
+As alternative a simple udp protocol with a python scripts can fulfill the broadcast function from openthread to an MQTT broker details in the [udp broadcast](/docs/microcontrollers/nrf52/thread_sensortag/#tag_sensors_broadcast) example.
 <===>
 Is it possible to save energy by collecting many sensor samples over time and sending them together?
 <--->